WebOfTrust/keri/docs/Glossary.md

 In short, A self-certifying identifier cryptographically binds an identifier to a public private key pair.\
 It is an identifier that can be proven to be the one and only identifier tied to a public key using cryptography alone.\
-A controller issues an own Identifier by binding a generated public private keypair to an identifier.
+A controller issues an own Identifier by binding a generated public private key pair to an identifier.
 After this a controller is able to sign the identifier and create a certificate.
 Also called a _cryptonym_.
 The simplest form of a self-certifying identifier includes either the public key or a unique fingerprint of the public key as a `prefix` in the identifier.

 <img src="../images/sci_issue_bind.png" alt="Self Certifying Identifier issuance and binding" border="0" width="400">

 The root-of-trust is fully cryptographic, there is no infrastructure associated with it.
 If we start there we can build a secure system on top of that.
-It means SCI gives us strong bindings between the keypair, the controller and the identifier.
-And so it fixes the main weakness of any administratively issued identifier asserting the binding between the keypair and the identifier and between the controller and the identifier, replacing them with all cryptographically strong bindings.
+It means SCI gives us strong bindings between the key pair, the controller and the identifier.
+And so it fixes the main weakness of any administratively issued identifier asserting the binding between the key pair and the identifier and between the controller and the identifier, replacing them with all cryptographically strong bindings.

 <img src="../images/sci_ssi_book.png" alt="Self Certifying Identifier Generation and Publishing" border="0" width="400">